 More than 200,000 women in the United States are expected to be diagnosed with breast cancer this year, and more than 40,000 women are expected to die from the disease.
 In honor of Breast Cancer Awareness Month, we are introducing some new statistics on breast cancer that have been released recently.

 The risk of developing breast cancer some time during a woman's life is greater if she has certain genes that have been linked to the disease, including BRCA1 and BRCA2.
 If a person with these genes also has a first-degree relative (mother, sister, daughter) who has or had breast cancer, that person's risk of developing the disease is much greater.

 Women have about a 1 in 8 chance, or 13 percent chance, of developing invasive breast cancer over the course of their lifetime.
 After skin cancer, breast cancer is the most common type of cancer among American women.

 Regular screening mammograms can help find breast cancer early when it is easier to treat.
 A woman's best chance against getting breast cancer (or any type of cancer) is to be aware, be proactive, take care of her body, and have regular check-ups with a health care provider.

 Widespread screening mammography is also credited with saving many lives.
 In one of the most successful examples, Canadian researchers credit a sharp increase in the number of women who were screened for breast cancer starting in the 1980s with a reduction in deaths from breast cancer by about 30%.

-But overall if you know any women fighting against Cancer, give them emotional support.
+But overall, give them emotional support if you know any women fighting against cancer.
 Make them know they are not alone in their struggle.